-How to choose the best social media marketing expert for your small business?
+How do I choose a good social media marketing company for my small business?

-What traits, achievements and qualities do you need to look for?
-Which are the right questions to ask aside from the cost of social media marketing experts?
+What traits, achievements and qualities do you need to look for when hiring the best social media marketing experts?
+What are the right questions to ask aside from the cost-related questions?

 Finding a good social media manager can be a little tricky.
 There's so many people who think that using Facebook every day or sharing their dinner snaps on Insta qualify them as an 'expert'.
 Our advice is to do your research.

 Ensure they've used social media for business.
 Running effective paid ads and content creation requires a lot of skill and differs greatly from the way a casual user interacts with their socials.
 See what client reviews they have, see if the brands they work with align with yours and then meet the person.
 It's really important to spend a little time with the incoming social manager to ensure tehy understand your brand, your objectives and your tone of voice.

 When we take on new clients we like to work as closely as possible with them to set boundaries and expectations.
 Are you looking for set posts per week, X number of leads, or X% growth.
 We love it when people are crystal clear in thier minds as to what they need but can also help identify objectives with our clients if needed.
 That way everyone is on the same page form the get go.
 Making life easier and results stronger for everyone : )

 There's two things you want from any external marketing support - fresh ideas and knowledge of your industry.
 Knowing how the social media systems work is important, but creating content which is effective for them changes *constantly*, so it's more about keeping up with those changes and being adaptable than knowing the intricacies of optimisation.

 Knowledge of your industry - do the experts understand the motivations of your customers?
 What problems the customers are experiencing which motivates them to come to you for help?
 Anyone who is promoting your business should have an understanding of this before anything else, then be able to provide messages which convince those wallets to open up.